sergijoan22/notes/notes/Google Cloud.md

 The appliance is about the size of a suitcase, resistant and sealed and comes in two capacities, 40 TB and 300 TB.
 A rack format is also available.

 Useful for data collection, replication and migration.

+## Google Cloud CLI

+qwiklabs-gcp-02-b78d944b6aec

+Can be used within Cloud Shell or installing the SDK.

+`gcloud` to manage most of Cloud resources and developer workflow.
+Examples:

+- `gcloud h` to see list of all the functionalities available (compute, logging, auth, etc.)
+- `gcloud <functionality> --help` to see instructions about the functionality selected

+- `gcloud auth list` to list active account names
+- `gcloud config list` to see a list of configurations
+- `gcloud components list` to list components used
+- `gcloud config list project` to list projects ID
+- `gcloud config get-value project` to see the ID of the current project
+- `gcloud compute project-info describe --project <project_id>` to see info about a project.
+- `gcloud config set compute/[region/zone]` to set a default region or zone
+- `gcloud config get-value compute/[region/zone]` to see the default region or zone

+Also, there are other tools specific to a service:

+- `gsutil` to manage Cloud Storage buckets content.

+- `bq` to interact with BigQuery.

 ## Best practices